TomTilly/omnomnom/readme.md

 - ~~Ingredients should go on seperate lines in the textarea on the edit form~~
 - Portrait images too narrow on show page
 - Flash messages not showing on `res.redirect('back')`
+- App throws error when a nonexistant id is given for :id and :commentID URL parameters for recipe and comment routes.
+Database doesn't return a document and app doesn't work as intended.

 ## Media Query Reference